CodeForPhilly/laddr/README.md

 Laddr -- pronounced "ladder" and named after the essential tool for fire brigades -- is a web application designed to create an online home-base for [Code for America brigades](http://brigade.codeforamerica.org).

+## Hosting
+Code for Philly hosts and maintains instances for free for other brigades on our multi-tenant infrastructure.
+Email [hello@codeforphilly.org](mailto:hello@codeforphilly.org) to get started with a sandbox instance.

 ## Features
 - [Projects Directory]
   - Each project can have a users URL, developers URL, markdown README